RedCrafter07/deploy/README.md

 RedDeploy - a simple deployment solution for your projects

+## NOTICE: This Project is work in progress!
+It's not ready for use yet!

 ## This is a monorepo!

 This repository contains the following packages: